 By June of 1987, the group had been meeting regularly.
 That June meeting was held in the VERY ROOM from which Frank Conrad made the first commercial radio broadcast!.
 Sadly, the Conrad garage that held that room was slated for demolition and PARS’ early efforts focused on saving the garage and bringing attention to the role played by Frank Conrad.

-You can follow along PARS early history by becoming a member and reading the early newsletters (which are generally only available to PARS members).
+You can follow along PARS early history by becoming a member and reading the early newsletters (a few of which are available on this website).

 Our Mission & Vision

-The Society is dedicated to the preservation and exhibition of historic communications equipment and early electronic entertainment media, with an emphasis on the Pittsburgh area and related material.
+The Society is dedicated to the preservation and exhibition of historic communications equipment and early electronic entertainment media and related material, with an emphasis on the Pittsburgh region.
 Members are encouraged to acquire, restore, or replicate historic items and collect publications, recordings, and other materials related to the history of communications and broadcasting.

 With grief deep in our hearts, we are sorry to tell you that Don Polito passed away yesterday evening at Forbes Regional Hospital after a tough- fought battle with leukemia.
 Funeral and visitation arrangements were emailed to all PARS members.
 Please do not directly...